OhmX Platform

 Small Benchtop Footprint

-The OhmX Sample Prep workflow provides a seamless path from DNA to valuable insights on the OhmX Analyzer.
-Our workflow is amplification-free for unbiased, whole genome-wide structural variant detection.
-This user-friendly workflow allows you to go from cells to injection in just one day using standard molecular biology techniques, without the need for additional equipment.
+Our OhmX VOLT™ Whole Genome Kit is a seamless path from DNA to valuable insights on the OhmX Platform.
+The amplification-free, user-friendly workflow provides unbiased, whole genome-wide SV detection and takes you from cells to injection in just one day using standard molecular biology techniques—without the need for additional equipment.

 OhmX Detector

-Nabsys’ nanochannel technology reduces design complexity, consumableneeds, and experiment costs.
-The OhmX Detector, a single-use consumable, fits into the instrument's detector drawer, forming a tight seal with the fluidicssystem to enable sample injection and controlled reagent flow through thenanochannels.
-It has 256 monitored channels sending data every 30 minutes tothe on-board processor, ensuring cleaning, flushing, or injecting is done asneeded.
+Our nanochannel technology helps you reduce design complexity, consumable needs, and experiment costs.
+The OhmX Detector, a single-use consumable, fits into the instrument's detector drawer, forming a tight seal with the fluidics system to enable sample injection and controlled reagent flow through the nanochannels.
+It has 256 monitored channels, sending data continuously to the on-board processor every 30 minutes to the on-board processor, ensuring cleaning, flushing, or injecting is done as needed.
 Waste is collected efficiently.

 OhmX Cartridges

-The OhmX platform is powered by an advanced informatics pipeline that supports both human whole genome variant discovery and variant verification analysis.
+The OhmX platform powers your research through an advanced informatics pipeline that supports both human whole genome variant discovery and variant verification analysis.

-Our algorithms results by using more of the available data to build more accurate consensus maps and make more SV calls.
+Our constantly improving algorithms use more of the available data to build accurate consensus maps and make insightful SV calls.

 Simple